Google Apps for Education

 Warning!
-Keep in mind that not all of the file types listed below are compatible with D2L's Dropbox tool.
-The types listed in bold are the preferred format for turning in assignments in D2L, though your instructor may request others.
+Keep in mind that not all of the file types listed below are compatible with D2L's assignments tool.
+The types listed in bold are the preferred format for turning in assignments in Brightspace, though your instructor may request others.

 |Google Document Type||File Conversion Types|